chnandakumarreddy/Hashing/README.md

 2. Dictionary uses chaining as collision resolution strategy where as hashtable uses re-hashing.

-#1 First Question: (GrouShiftter.cs)
+#1 First Question: (GroupShifter.cs)
 -------------------------------------------------------------------------------------------------------------------
-  Given an array of strings (all lowercase letters), the task is to group them in such a way that all strings in a group are shifted versions of each other.
+  Given an array of strings, the task is to group them in such a way that all strings in a group are shifted versions of each other.

   Two string S and T are called shifted if,
   S.length = T.length